 The software supports the development of business continuity metrics

-As your company goes through the inevitable changes, it accumulates complex reports that summarize business continuity information.
+As your company goes through the inevitable changes, the software produces complex reports that summarize business continuity information.
 Needless to say, the leadership team that’s interested in building a resilient business requires an enterprise-level view of the current state of preparedness to determine program direction.

 Manually gathering data from multiple documents to develop metrics is an arduous task.
 If there’s no platform, the generation of metrics won’t be frequent enough to provide value.
 Besides, if metrics data must be compiled manually, there is a much higher risk of error.
 Strategy development can become hindered if there’s no confidence in the accuracy of data and its ability to speak on behalf of the entire organization.
 Management may be reluctant or unwilling to act on the information.

-Recent business continuity standards and regulations, for example, FFEIC’s recent updates regarding stressing the value of resilience, speak to the need to move beyond plan creation to the establishment of an organizational culture of preparedness and resilience.
+Recent business continuity standards and regulations like FFEIC’s recent updates regarding stressing the value of resilience speak to the need to move beyond plan creation to the establishment of an organizational culture of preparedness and resilience.
 An organization with mature business continuity has an embedded understanding of risk awareness.
-Such a company also views their continuity plan as integrated components of routine processes.
+Such a company also views its continuity plan as an integrated component of routine processes.
 It is much easier to instill a sense of ownership if management recognizes a serious investment of resources in support of resilience.

 The argument against business continuity software, such as high cost and an intricate setup process, is at the foundation of creating a resilient culture.